Power BI: exclude the filter selection from the calculation

 var allexc1=EXCEPT(ALL('table1'[argument2]),ALLSELECTED('table2'[argument1])) var allexc2=EXCEPT(ALL('table1'[argument3]),ALLSELECTED('table2'[argument2])) var result=IF(ISFILTERED('table2'[newsupport]),CALCULATE(COUNT('table1'[argument1]),KEEPFILTERS(allexc1)),CALCULATE(COUNT('table1'[argument1]),KEEPFILTERS(allexc2))) return IF(ISFILTERED('table2'[argument1])||ISFILTERED('table2'[argument2]),result,COUNT('table1'[argument1]))

-Now if I create a relationship, the formula will stop to work so to remediate it, I will include in the formula the CROSSFILTER function:
+What I am going to explain below, it is only for option 1.
+If I create a relationship, the formula will stop to work so to remediate it, I will include in the formula the CROSSFILTER function:

 If you remember, my left visual didn’t change and the right one showed empty cell.
 The solution only works without relationship so I will create a new measure: